Caught on camera: ‘Road rage’ shooting in Denver

-DENVER (KDVR) — Police in Denver, Colorado, are searching for the suspects in what’s been described as a “road rage” shooting on Tuesday.
+DENVER (KDVR) — A driver was caught in the middle of a shooting on Monaco and Evans and captured it all on a dashcam.
+Now, police are looking for the suspects.

-One driver, caught in the middle of the shooting in Denver’s Goldsmith neighborhood, captured the scene on a dashcam.
-Police say the shooting happened around 6:30 p.m.
-Tuesday at the intersection of Monaco Street Parkway and Evans Avenue.
+The shooting took place Tuesday around 6:30 p.m. at the intersection of Monaco Street Parkway and Evans Avenue in the Goldsmith neighborhood.

-Dashcam footage obtained by KDVR shows a dark-colored SUV and a white pickup truck swerving in and out of traffic for nearly 40 seconds.
+Dashcam footage obtained by FOX31 shows a dark-colored SUV and a white pickup truck swerving in and out of traffic for nearly 40 seconds.

 The video shows the white truck trying to get away from the SUV, and once the two vehicles pass through the intersection the driver in the SUV fires shots at the truck.
 Immediately, the truck swerves onto the wrong side of the road to escape the SUV.

-More shots can be heard as the truck turns back onto the right side of the road and drives toward incoming traffic.
+More shots can be heard as the truck turns back onto the right side of the road and drives towards incoming traffic.

 The Denver Police Department said no one was injured but investigators are working to learn more about the circumstances that led up to the shooting and identify the suspects.